 Facilities & Services

 There are electric on demand radiators throughout.
 There is also a wood burning stove.
 The kitchen has a range of cupboards & work tops.
 There is an electric oven and hob, toaster, kettle and under counter fridge.
 Please note there is NO microwave, dishwasher or washing machine.
 The sitting room has a digital TV & DVD player.
+Wifi for guest use.

 Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
 There is parking available for 1 cars in the space provided.
 Regrettably there is no smoking.
-A maximum of 2 well behaved dogs may stay in the barn at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.
+A maximum of 2 well behaved dogs may stay at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.

 General Booking Information

 Arrival / Departure is normally a Friday.